Toyota RAV4 vs Honda CR-V

 Both SUVs also feature a backup camera.
 This turns the screen on your dashboard into a window to what’s behind you.
 On top of showing you what’s behind your SUV, the projected path display helps you determine what path you’re on.

-The RAV4 takes your awareness to another level though with an Intelligent Clearance Sonar with Rear Cross-Traffic Braking system.
-This available feature detects pedestrians around your SUV and warns you when some one walks in your path.
+The 2019 RAV4 takes your awareness to another level though with an Intelligent Clearance Sonar with Rear Cross-Traffic Braking system.
+This available feature detects pedestrians around your SUV and warns you when someone walks in your path.
 It can even reduce engine power and apply the brakes.

 The Honda SUV doesn’t offer the same kind of coverage when you’re driving through town.
 Again, many of its driver assistance features are not even available until the higher trim levels.